percona/pmm-doc/docs/using/backup_mongo.md

                   serverSideEncryption:
                     sseAlgorithm: aws:kms
                     kmsKeyID: <your-kms-key-here>
             ```
       <br/>
-      To implement the config, use the following command:`pbm config --file pbm_config.yaml`
+      To implement the config, use the following command: `pbm config --file pbm_config.yaml`
       <br/>
       For more information, see **Restoring a backup into a new-environment** in [the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html#restoring-a-backup-into-a-new-environment).
 4. Restore the backup.
-Once you run `pbm list` and see the backups made from the original environment, then you can run the `pbm restore` command:<br/>
+Once you run `pbm list` and see the backups made from the original environment, then you can run the `pbm restore` command: <br/>

   - For snapshot backups: `pbm list`
      Backup snapshots: `2022-11-23T19:40:06Z [restore_to_time: 2021-01-13T15:53:40Z]` supplying the timestamp of the backup to  the `pbm` command: `pbm restore 2022-11-23T19:40:06Z`.
-    <br/> For more information, see [Restore a backup topic in the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html)<br/>
+    <br/> For more information, see [Restore a backup](https://docs.percona.com/percona-backup-mongodb/usage/restore.html) topic in the PBM documentation.

   - For PITR backups: `pbm list`
-     Backup snapshots:<br/>
+     Backup snapshots:

      2022-11-23T19:40:06Z <logical> [restore_to_time: 2022-11-23T19:40:25Z]
      2022-11-23T19:45:07Z <logical> [restore_to_time: 2022-11-23T19:45:22Z]
      PITR <on>: 2022-11-23T19:40:26Z - 2022-11-23T19:45:22Z, supplying the timestamp from one of the PITR ranges to pbm command: `pbm restore --time="2022-11-23T19:40:26"`. <br/>

   For more information, see [Point-in-time Recovery topic in the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/point-in-time-recovery.html)
 5. Check the restore progress using the following command: `pbm list --restore`

 Make sure not to run pbm backup from the new environment while the Percona Backup for MongoDB config is pointing to the remote storage location of the original environment.

 === "Restoring into a replica set with a different name"